Career Guide

 The path to becoming a District of Columbia game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (Bachelor's degree (federal)), and a clean background for District of Columbia.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, bachelor's degree (federal), and a clean record are the entry bar in District of Columbia.

-- Complete education or qualifying experience — Bachelor's degree (federal).
+- Satisfy the education or experience requirement — Bachelor's degree (federal).

-- Apply and pass the entrance exams — DC Department of Energy and Environment / US Park Police administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The DC Department of Energy and Environment / US Park Police stages a written test, physical agility assessment, oral board, and background investigation.

-- Graduate from the academy — Complete the Federal Law Enforcement Training Center (FLETC) for federal officers program.
+- Earn your academy diploma — Finish the Federal Law Enforcement Training Center (FLETC) for federal officers program.

 For the full nationwide walkthrough, see our how to become a game warden guide.